stedolan/malfunction/README.md

     opam switch 4.03.0+flambda

+Then, install malfunction using:

+    opam pin add malfunction git://github.com/stedolan/malfunction.git

-Once you're on 4.03.0+flambda, you can compile and run the above example with
+You can then compile and run the above example with:

     malfunction compile docs/helloworld.mlf -o hello
     ./hello